 Medium term planning is carried out half-termly in year group teams.
-Teachers select their main teaching objectives from the yearly teaching programme and use the detail provided in the National Curriculum to ensure a balanced Geography curriculum.
+Teachers select their main teaching objectives from the yearly teaching programme and use the detail provided in the National Curriculum to ensure a balanced geography curriculum.

 Short term planning is carried out weekly in year group teams.
-These plans form part of a Creative Curriculum planning sheet and should include the learning objectives, an outline of the activities chosen as the vehicle for achieving the objectives and evidence of differentiation.
-Each lesson should end with a focussed plenary.
+These plans form part of a creative curriculum planning sheet and should include the learning objectives, an outline of the activities chosen as the vehicle for achieving the objectives and evidence of differentiation.
+Each lesson should begin with a recap of previous skills taught.